-- Mothers feed the babies with her milk in the pouch.
+- Mothers feed the babies with their milk in the pouch.
 The milk of devils has a higher amount of iron than the milk of placental mammals.

 - Males produce an average number of 16 offspring while females produce 12 (in an average number of 4 mating seasons) over their lifetime.

-- Pregnancy rate of devils is high and about 80% of two years old females were observed with babies in their pouches during the breeding season.
+- The pregnancy rate of devils is high and about 80% of two years old females were observed with babies in their pouches during the breeding season.

 Tasmanian Devil Baby

 - Baby Tasmanian devils are called joeys, pups, or imps.